 Her sister Claire repeatedly tells her not to make any scenes.
 She follows Justine through the long corridors of the mansion, trying to persuade her to hide her debilitating sadness from her new husband.
 Claire is Justine’s shadow, her double.
 In this half of the film, Claire has the sight and she guides her blind sister, trying to make her believe that if she would just open her eyes and see how beautiful everything would be perfect and she would be happy.
 As long as Justine appears to be happy, the world can keep spinning.
 But if Justine remains depressed, the world might just stop.

 Justine tries to play at being cheerful but the darkness swallows her.
 It is part of her.
 Like her mother, she knows the truth, and the truth is that the world is an awful place.
-In tatty yoga wear, Gabby sits moodily at her daughter’s wedding reception, waiting for the moment when she can speak.
+Gabby, in tatty yoga wear, sits moodily at her daughter’s wedding reception waiting for the moment when she can speak.
 She doesn’t beat around the bush.
 With the entire wedding party as her audience, she announces her dislike of weddings, then she sits back down, looking happy with herself.

 In the same sense that she sees more deeply into the night sky, she also sees the superficiality of everything happening around her — the pointless pomp and ceremony of the wedding, the strict schedule, the insistence on her putting on a show of happiness.
 Seeing what others cannot is often assumed to be wrong.
 Like a hallucination or form of psychosis, but in the darkness, Justine has the gift of sight.